Bags mediated film atomization in a cough machine: Results and Discussion

-In addition, our experiments reveal an important role of fluid viscosity in the overall fragmentation process.
-We find that an increase in the film viscosity enhances the stability of inflated structures, resulting in the formation of deeper and wider liquid bags; see Fig.\,S1.
-Note that this widening of liquid bags is directly related to the underlying physical mechanism of bag formation, i.e. Rayleigh-Taylor type process, which promotes higher instability wavelengths for an increase in liquid viscosity \cite{plesset1974viscous}.
-Crucially, the enhanced stability of these inflated structures also means that at the time of bursting lower bag-sheet thickness is achieved.
-In Fig.\,S1, we compare the distribution of bag thickness measured for two different film visocity at the same shearing strength.
-Note that the bag-sheet thickness is estimated from retraction velocities of the holes along the bag interface via the Taylor-Culick relation \cite{savva2009viscous}.
-A direct consequence of the formation of thin viscous bags is that upon its fragmentation, via the hole retraction mechanism, thinner liquid rims form.
-Accordingly, as shown in Fig.\,4b, for higher film viscosities the mean size of droplet fragments reduces significantly, almost by a factor of two.
-Interestingly, this transition in mean droplet size occurs at the threshold given by the Ohnesorge number $Oh = \mu/(\rho\,\sigma\,h)^{1/2} \sim 1$ local to the bag, indicating the existence of two distinct regimes where different physical processes control the eventual bursting of the inflated structure.
-In the regime $Oh < 1$, it is a balance between inertia and capillarity that determine the lifetime of an inflated structure, whereas for $Oh > 1$ viscous effects stabilize the accelerating bag.
+Our experiments also reveal an important role of fluid viscosity in the breakup of liquid bags.
+We find that an increase in the film viscosity enhances the stability of inflated structures, resulting in the formation of deeper and wider liquid bags; Figs.\,\ref{fig:fig8}a and 4d.
+Crucially, the enhanced stability of these inflated structures also means that the bursting time ($t_\mathrm{burst}$) of a bag is delayed.
+In Fig.\,\ref{fig:fig8}b, we show the transition towards longer bursting times measured in experiments with an increase in film viscosity.
+Notably, this result is inline with a delay in characteristic breakup times measured for bag-mediated breakup of secondary atomization of viscous droplets \cite{hsiang1992near}.
+Crucially, we find that the enhanced stability of the bag directly affects the mean size of droplet fragments produced as a result of the atomization process.
+As shown in Fig.\,\ref{fig:fig9}, for higher film viscosity the mean size of droplet fragments reduces significantly, almost by a factor of two.
+Interestingly, this transition in mean droplet size occurs at the threshold given by the local Ohnesorge number $Oh_\mathrm{L} = \mu_\mathrm{l}/(\rho_\mathrm{l}\,\sigma\,h)^{1/2} \sim 1$, indicating the existence of two distinct regimes where different physical processes control the eventual bursting of the inflated structure.
+We suspect that in the regime $Oh_\mathrm{L} < 1$, it is a balance between inertia and capillarity that determines the lifetime of an inflated structure, whereas for $Oh_\mathrm{L} > 1$, viscous effects stabilize the accelerating bag.
 We also note that a similar stabilizing effect of fluid viscosity on the stability of thin films, in the context of surface bubbles, has been reported recently in Ref. \cite{lorenceau2020lifetime}.
 However, a detailed investigation is further needed to develop a comprehensive understanding of the stability of inflated structures in these two regimes discussed above, and is out of scope of the current work.